menandmice/micetro_docs/guides/implementation/adding_ip_ranges.rst

 is_subnet:is
   "1" except when the subnet (range) is not on bit boundaries (such as "1.2.3.4-1.2.3.6")
 locked:
-  "1" if subnet is locked and IPs can't be allocated from the subnet in Men & Mice, else "0"
+  "1" if subnet is locked and IPs can't be allocated from the subnet in Men&Mice, else "0"
 can_auto_assign:
   "1" if users (that have access to the subnet) can use IPs from the subnet in auto assignment in DNS Title